jek-bao-choo/splunk-otel-example/infrastructure-ecs/ecs-fargate/README.md

 # 14. Remove the addition port to the Security Group.

+# 15. Remove the Task Definitions

-# 15. List all ecs clusters
+# 16. List all ecs clusters
 ```bash
 aws ecs list-clusters
 ```

-# 16. Delete the ECS cluster
+# 17. Delete the ECS cluster
 ```bash
 ecs-cli down --cluster jek-ecs-cli-fargate-cluster-<today date>
 ```

-# 17. Check that the cluster is delete
+# 18. Check that the cluster is delete
 ```bash
 aws ecs list-clusters
 ```